$P=W$ via $\mathcal{H}_2$: Higgs bundles

 \subsection{Algebras in the parabolic case}

-In order to extend the construction to the parabolic case we consider the parabolic elliptic moduli space $\CM_{r,d,D}^\parell$ resp. $M_{r,d,D}^\parell$, which is the moduli stack resp. coarse moduli space parameterizing $D$-twisted Higgs bundles of rank $r$ and degree $d$ such that the spectral curve is reduced and irreducible, the residue of the Higgs field over each point of $D$ has distinct eigenvalues, together with a choice of an order of the eigenvalues.
-There is a map
+Our argument to prove the $P=W$ conjecture treats simultaneously the classical and parabolic cases.
+Let us explain how to extend the constructions of Sections \ref{sec:hecke}-\ref{sec:sl2} to the parabolic setup.
+Let $\CM_{r,d,D}^\parell$ resp. $M_{r,d,D}^\parell$ be the moduli stack resp. coarse moduli space parameterizing $D$-twisted Higgs bundles of rank $r$ and degree $d$ such that the spectral curve is reduced and irreducible, the residue of the Higgs field over each point of $D$ has distinct eigenvalues, together with an ordering of the eigenvalues at each point.
+Equivalently, one can view this as a purely 1-dimensional sheaf $\CF$ on $S^\circ$ whose support $\supp(\CF)$ is proper, reduced, irreducible, and intersects the fibers $\pi^{-1}(p)$ transversally for every $p \in D$ at $r$ points, together with an ordering of $\pi^{-1}(p) \cap \supp(\CF)$ for every $p\in D$.
+We call it the \textit{parabolic elliptic stack}.
+There is an obvious forgetful map

 which is an unramified covering of degree $(r!)^{|D|}$ over its image.
-Everything in the previous section applies to these moduli spaces, so that we have actions of the respective algebras on $H^*_\taut(\CM_{r,d,D}^\parell)$, $H^*_\taut(M_{r,d,D}^\parell)$, which are the subrings generated by the tautological classes of the form $\psi_k(\pi)$, $\psi_k(\pi)_\red$ respectively.
-However, we have new pure classes, as well as new operations.
+As Hecke operators do not change the support, the results of the previous section apply to these moduli spaces by base change; in particular we obtain actions of the respective algebras on $H^*_\taut(\CM_{r,d,D}^\parell)$, $H^*_\taut(M_{r,d,D}^\parell)$, which are the subrings generated by the tautological classes of the form $\psi_k(\pi)$, $\psi_k(\pi)_\red$ respectively, for $\psi \in \Pi$.
+However, due to the presence of marked points we can introduce additional tautological classes and Hecke operators.